FEATURED ONLINE MBA PROGRAMS

-Business school graduates acquire business expertise when earning their degree, allowing them to make some of the top salaries in the state.
-In 2014, the U.S. Department of Labor’s Bureau of Labor Statistics found that salary ranges for Utah’s business professionals included:
+Business school graduates acquire business expertise when earning their degree, allowing them to make some of the highest wages in the state.
+In 2014, the U.S. Department of Labor’s Bureau of Labor Statistics found that the income ranges for Utah’s business professionals included:

 - Sales managers: $116,270 - $146,460

 - General and operations managers: $87,800 - $164,330